-- a) Personnel costs: researchers, technicians and other support staff to the extent that they work on the project. - b) Costs of instruments and equipment to the extent and during the time they are used for the project.
-If the instruments and equipment are not used throughout the whole life cycle of the project, only the depreciation costs corresponding to the life cycle of the research project, calculated on the basis of generally accepted accounting principles, are considered eligible. - c) Costs of buildings and land to the extent and during the time they are used for the project.
+- a) Staff costs: researchers, technicians and other support staff to the extent they work with the project. - b) Costs for instruments and equipment to the extent and during the time they are used for the project.
+If the instruments and equipment are not used throughout the life cycle of the project, only the depreciation costs corresponding to the life cycle of the research project, calculated on the basis of generally accepted accounting principles, are considered eligible. - c) Costs for buildings and land to the extent and during the time they are used for the project.
 In the case of buildings, only the depreciation costs corresponding to the life cycle of the research project, calculated on the basis of generally accepted accounting principles, are considered eligible.
-For land, the costs of transfer on commercial terms or actual capital costs are eligible. - d) Costs of contract research, knowledge and patents that are purchased or rented from external sources on market terms, as well as costs for consultancy services and corresponding services used exclusively for research activities. - e) Other general overheads and other operating costs, including the costs of material, storage supplies and similar products, incurred directly as a result of a project.
+For land, the costs of transfer on commercial terms or actual capital costs are eligible. - d) Costs for contract research, knowledge and patents that are purchased or leased from external sources on market terms, as well as costs for consulting services and corresponding services used exclusively for the research activities. - e) Other overheads and other operating expenses, including costs for materials, supplies and similar products, incurred as a direct result of a project.

-6.2 Support for non-economic activities
+6.2 Aid for non-economic actors

-Actors that do not carry out economic activities (such as universities, higher education institutions, municipalities and research institutes, to the extent that the work is carried out in non-economic activities) can be supported up to 100% of the actor's eligible costs in the project.
+Actors who do not engage in economic activities (such as universities, university colleges, municipalities and research institutes, to the extent that the work is carried out within the non-economic activities) can receive aid for up to 100 per cent of the actor's eligible costs in the project.